Eurasian Economic Union: Geography

 The Eurasian Economic Union is located at the eastern end of Europe, bounded by the Arctic in the north, the Pacific Ocean to the east and East Asia, the Middle East and part of Central Asia to the south.
 It lies between latitudes 39° and 82°N and longitudes 19°E and 169°W. The union extends across much of northern Eurasia.
-Its member states cover an area of over 20,000,000 square kilometers, which is approximately 15% of the world's land surface.
+Its member states cover an area of over 20,000,000 square kilometres, which is approximately 15% of the world's land surface.

 The Eastern European Plain encompasses Belarus and most of European Russia.
 The plain is mostly mountain-free and comprises several plateaus.
 Russia's northernmost regions are tundra.
 The Russian Tundra is located on the coastline with the Arctic and is known for its total darkness in the winter.
 Taiga reaches Russia's southern borders in Siberia and accounts for 60% of the country.
 Towards the Ural Mountains and in northern Kazakhstan, the climate is mostly temperate.
 Southwestern Russia and Kazakhstan are mostly steppe.
 The Kazakh steppe covers one-third of Kazakhstan and is the world's largest dry steppe region.
 Armenia is mostly mountainous and its climate is continental.
 The landlocked country shares no direct border with other members states.
 It is located in the southwestern part of Asia, occupying the northeastern part of the Armenian plateau, and is located between the Caucasus and the Near East.